rackerlabs/support-how-to/content/cloud-servers/creating-an-image-backup-cloning.md

 product_url: cloud-servers
 ---

-**Creating an image of a server is possible on General Purpose and Standard server flavors.
-For boot from volume flavors, the block storage volume would need to be backed up via snapshots or cloud backup**
+**Note: Creating an image of a server is possible on General Purpose and Standard server flavors.
+For boot-from-volume flavors, the block storage volume needs to be backed up by using snapshots or Cloud Backup.**

 This article guides you through the process of creating an image backup (cloning).